Can President Trump Really Tweet A Highly Classified Satellite Photo? Yep, He Can

 Past presidents have used this power sparingly.
 President Bill Clinton authorized the release of some satellite images during the Balkans conflict in the 1990s.
 In 2003, Secretary of State Colin Powell used satellite photos in his speech at the U.N. to build a case for war with Iraq.

 But Aftergood thinks the images in those instances were deliberately blurred to hide what U.S. satellites could really do.
-There's a good reason for that: "These satellites are in the billion-, to multibillion-dollar range, they are worth more than their weight in gold," he says.
+There's a good reason for that: "These satellites are in the billion-to-multibillion-dollar range; they are worth more than their weight in gold," he says.
 The photos they produce are so good, they're at the limits of the laws of physics — it's the best picture you can possibly take from space.
 Aftergood thinks the president's decision to tweet what looks like an unblurred photo of the Iranian accident was a bad idea.

 "In chess terms, he has sacrificed a bishop for a pawn or less," he says.

 "What the president did is pretty sporty," says Rebeccah Heinrichs with the conservative Hudson Institute.
 But she also thinks it was done deliberately.
-The text of the tweet was clearly written by or vetted by someone with an intelligence background, Heinrichs says, noting the use of acronyms such as SLV for "Space Launch Vehicle."
+The text of the tweet was clearly written by or vetted by someone with an intelligence background, Heinrichs says, noting the use of abbreviations such as SLV for "space launch vehicle."
 And she thinks the tweet sends a powerful message to Iran.

 "He is communicating that we are carefully watching and that we are using restraint, and that if we wanted to do more, we could," she says.